ThioJoe/Windows-Super-God-Mode/README.md

 - `-CustomDLLPath`: Specify a custom DLL file path for shell32.dll
 - `-CustomLanguageFolderPath`: Specify a path to a folder containing language-specific MUI files
 - `-CustomSystemSettingsDLLPath`: Specify a custom path to the SystemSettings.dll file
+- `-CustomAllSystemSettingsXMLPath`: Specify a custom path to the "AllSystemSettings_" XML file

 ### Example